mikulea/SimpleNowPlaying/README.md

 ### Known bugs
 - Weird behavior at times when clicking the status item
 - Title and artist can become out of sync depending on the media playing
+- Image cropping will (at times) zoom in the image a bit, which is not intended

 ### Features
 - Displays current song title and artist